Photo courtesy of Halekulani

-The most enviable address in Waikiki, the beachfront Halekulani, a member of the AFAR Collection, is all about restrained elegance and pitch-perfect service.
-It feels more like a Japanese luxury hotel than a Hawaiian resort, which is exactly the point.
-The design for the latest iteration (the hotel dates back a century, though it was entirely rebuilt in the 1980s) was inspired by the Yamato Hotel, a glamour spot in 1940s Manchuria.
-That explains the room decor—fifty shades of white and plantation shutters framing the turquoise sea.
+The most enviable address in Waikiki, the beachfront Halekulani is all about restrained elegance and pitch-perfect service.
+The hotel dates back a century, though it was entirely rebuilt in the 1980s—and the room decor—fifty shades of white and plantation shutters framing the turquoise sea—complements the scene outside.
 The beach itself is small and usually mobbed, but the pool is a dream—a giant oval big enough for laps, and quiet enough (few kids here) for a long doze under your chaise’s umbrella.
 The grassy courtyards and seaside restaurants are just as improbably serene; some might say stuffy, but for others, the reliably hushed atmosphere is a welcome tonic to the hubbub of Waikiki, just outside the Halekulani’s marbled entrance.

 By Deborah Dunn, AFAR Contributor

 Have you been here?
 Share a tip or a photo with fellow travelers.